 Evictions and Foreclosures

 In Vermont, while many in-court appearances are postponed, it is still possible for a landlord to file a Complaint to start the eviction process.
 If that happens, you still have to respond by filing an Answer within 21 days.
 Filing deadlines are still in effect.
-Learn more in the Evictions pages of the VT Law Help wesbite.
+Learn more in the Evictions pages of the VT Law Help website.

 Resources for Shared and Congregate Housing